-The Qualified Guides play an important role in the promotion of the historical, cultural and gastronomical heritage of a land, city or region.
+The State-Licensed Guides play an important role in the promotion of the historical, cultural and gastronomical heritage of a land, city or region.
 They also are the only external guides permitted to guide the major sites, museums or monuments.

 They do not operate fixed itineraries or fixed commentaries – they are flexible and will tailor make the tour to suit the occasion.

 They are the best partners of the tour-operators and travel agencies, they help and advise them.

 This profession needs specific academic studies, an important knowledge about the territory (history, politics, society, culture, art, tourism), but also specific knowledge as communication and guidance skills.

 They can fluently offer tours in over different languages.

 They are trained in the different languages using specific vocabulary for this profession.

 If your "guide" gets lost because of a closed road, this is not a good sign.
 Check if he/she is officially qualified, maybe he/she is not.

 Respect of law